Understand the epidemiology, etiopathogenesis, definition, and clinical presentations of schizophrenia in older adults.

 The positive symptoms of schizophrenia consist of abnormalities of sensory experience and cognitive processing.
 These manifest as hallucinations, delusions, bizarre behavior, or formal thought disorder.
 Hallucinations are perceptions in the absence of physical stimuli.
 In schizophrenia, auditory hallucinations usually predominate, but, in patients with late-onset schizophrenia, olfactory, visual, tactile, or gustatory hallucinations may be present.
 In schizophrenia, the hallucinated voices are described as coming from outside the person’s head and providing a running commentary on the patient’s behavior.
 At times, these speak directly to the individual or converse with each other.
 Voices that tell the individual what to do are referred to as command hallucinations.

-Delusions are fixed, false, idiosyncratic beliefs and consist of ideas and beliefs that are persecutory, bizarre, or grandiose.
-The ...
+Delusions are fixed, false, idiosyncratic beliefs and consist of ideas and beliefs that are persecutory, ...